 No, really: that’s the plot.
-And it’s amazing.
+And it is amazing.

 This short game’s narrative voice is deceptively simple, and will have you laughing out loud more than once as you play it.
-It also features some pretty good adventure-game-style puzzles, but don’t give up too quickly: you can deduce everything easily, making this a great game for beginners.
+It also features some pretty good adventure-game-style puzzles, but don’t give up too quickly.
+You can deduce pretty easily, which makes this a great game for beginners.

-The real charm of this game is its narrative voice – the text was written by Adams himself.
-This game is not easy, and includes no hint system, but devotees of Adams’ work should struggle through – it’s worth it just for the one-liners.
+The real charm of this game is its narrative voice – the text was written by Douglas Adams himself.
+This game is not easy and includes no hint system.
+But, devotees of Adams’ work should struggle through – it’s worth it just for the one-liners.

 For A Change by Dan Schmidt